Symphony No. 84 (Haydn): Music

+It is in standard four-movement form:

 The slow second movement is a hybrid between ternary and variation form.
 The main theme is similar in shape to the introduction to the first movement.
 After the theme is stated, there is a contrasting passage in the minor which is only loosely based melodically on the main theme.
 Then two more strophic variations follow, the first lyrical and the second more grand.
 The movement then segues to a cadenza passage that features the full wind band over pizzicato strings before the full tutti concludes the movement with one last statement of the theme.